Key Takeaways

 - Be in writing and directed to the records custodian of the specific law enforcement agency

-- Identify the records with reasonable specificity — date of incident, location, officers involved (if known), and the type of records sought (body camera footage, dashcam footage, dispatch recordings, incident reports)
+- Identify the records with reasonable specificity — date of incident, location, officers involved (if known), and the type of records sought (body-worn camera footage, dashcam footage, dispatch recordings, activation logs, audit logs, incident reports)

 - Request the records in their native digital format — do not accept a printed transcript of video footage

 Under 51 O.S. § 24A.5, a public body must provide "prompt, reasonable access" to its records.
-The agency may charge reasonable copying costs but cannot charge search fees to locate records.
+The agency may charge reasonable copying costs and, for requests that require substantial staff time to fulfill, may also recover search fees — but the charges must be reasonable and cannot be used as a pretext to deter requests.

 Step 3: Be Prepared for Denials